The First Rebel

 God is saying that sin lies at the door like a lion, ready to spring on its prey.
 It desires to get you.
 But you can fight that, and repent.

-In verse 8 we realize that Cain did not listen to God, did not want to repent … still did not like God.
+In verse 8 we realize that Cain did not listen to God, he did not want to repent … he still did not like God.

 God comes to Cain again … and asks Where is your brother, Abel?
-I wonder if Cain had been filled guilt and remorse for what he had just done … and repented at this point … What would God have done?
-If you have time read the story of David … committing premeditated murder … and how God dealt with it4.
+I wonder, if Cain had been filled with guilt and remorse for what he had just done … and had repented at this point … what would God have done?
+If you have time, read the story of David … committing premeditated murder … and how God dealt with it.

 Cain's response is still one of anger and rebellion against God.
 There is no repentance, There is no sorrow nor remorse.